mongodb/docs-mongodb-shell/source/includes/examples/ex-build-info-flag.rst

-You can check the build information and driver dependencies of your :binary:`~bin.mongosh` binary by running the following from your
+You can check the build information and driver dependencies of your :binary:`~bin.mongosh` binary by running the following from command from your terminal:
-terminal:

 .. code-block:: sh